watch Aline Silva 's story

 “People think it doesn’t matter, but it matters so much to the girls,” Chisom says.
 “They are breadwinners.
 Their families look to them for help.
 Aren’t we all Nigerian citizens, entitled to the same benefits?”

 Chisom believes positive change can come as more women are exposed to sports at early ages.
 In 2016, she founded Akoni TV, an online storytelling platform that she seeks to use to empower and teach women how to produce, edit, and write scripts for their own sports stories.
 She has many other ideas, too, from advocating for new legislation ensuring equal funding and training for women’s sports teams to incorporating sports programs in schools.

-During the U.S. Department of State and espnW Global Sports Mentoring Program, Chisom will work with mentors Jennifer Pransky, senior coordinating producer of features, and Lindsay Amstutz, assistant general manager, for Fox Sports.
+During the U.S. Department of State and espnW Global Sports Mentoring Program, Chisom worked with mentors Jennifer Pransky, senior coordinating producer of features, and Lindsay Amstutz, assistant general manager, for Fox Sports.
 With their combined experience in sports media and belief in promoting women’s empowerment through sports, they are ideally positioned to support Chisom’s vision for gender equality.
-With a focus on developing business and sports management, fundraising, and leadership skills, Chisom will return home poised to make lasting change for Nigerian women through sports journalism.
+With a focus on developing business and sports management, fundraising, and leadership skills, Chisom returned home poised to make lasting change for Nigerian women through sports journalism.

 Elvira Dushku was still in elementary school in Pristina, Kosovo when her older brother invited her to watch him and his friends play basketball.
 No girls were on the court, so at first she waited patiently on the sidelines.
 But, after two or three times of sitting out, she couldn’t take it anymore and put herself in the game.